 Yep, one of the the most boring pages on any website.
 That link in the bottom corner?
 It turns out they are actually quite important.

-Website Terms and Conditions (not to be confused with Terms of Business) explain how your website is to be used.
+The Terms and Conditions for your website (not to be confused with Terms of Business) explain how your website is to be used.
 They are a contract between you and your website visitor outlining the relationship between the two of you while they use your website.
 Among other things, they explain what users can and can’t upload, how you use and process payment through the site, and where the customer can find your privacy and cookie policies.

 They can also provide protection for you in case something written on the website is incorrect or misleading.
 They can also eliminate your legal liability when people use the information on your website.

 Startup life is fragile – it can be disrupted or even destroyed by the smallest legal mishap.
-These Terms and Conditions are one way to prevent this.
+These Terms and Conditions for your website are one way to prevent this.

 It’s quite simple really – legal protection, a legal cavalier vest.
 They are the best way to protect yourself and your website from unseen bullets.